 When I'm in "doing mode", I thrive in mess.
 When I'm trying to crack a problem or have an enlightened idea, I need a quiet space, uncluttered and isolated, or I go for a walk around the block.

 - How do you turn a good idea into a great one?

 There is no such thing as a good idea ... only great ones are ideas.
 You let the problem you're trying to solve haunt you every minute of every day and night.
 If you keep pushing, eventually the floodgates open and the beauty of its simplicity begins to liberate you.

 - How do you unstick an idea when it's stuck?

 Read the brief again and again.
 The answer often lies in the problem.
 Then keep talking about it.
 To as many people as you can get to listen.
 I like to think I talk less and listen more.
 I'm always fascinated by difference of opinion.
 It can be something a work colleague says, or your mates, your mum, your kids.
 I like thinking based on down-to-earth reality.
 Common sense.
 A guru I know once pointed out that the problem with common sense is that it's not very common.
 Great ideas are ideas that live in the real world.

 - Give us a real example of how you came up with a good idea.

-- Great ideas are often so risky that frequently they are hacked to pieces.
+- Great ideas are often so risky or difficult that frequently they are hacked to pieces.
 What's your advice for nurturing a gem and selling it to a client?